-To significantly reduce the background of unwanted vector-only colonies, the vector should be a PCR product, rather than a restriction fragment.
-If background continues to be a problem, the PCR amplified vector can be treated with DpnI to remove the template carry-over, if applicable, and extracted from an agarose gel following electrophoresis.
+To significantly reduce the background of unwanted vector-only colonies, the vector should be a PCR product rather than a restriction fragment.
+If background continues to be a problem, the PCR-amplified vector can be treated with DpnI to remove the template carry-over, if applicable, extracted from an agarose gel following electrophoresis.

-What type of competent cells are suitable for transformation of DNA constructs created using NEBuilder HiFi DNA Assembly Master Mix?
+What type of competent cells are suitable for transformation of DNA constructs created using Gibson Assembly?

 The resulting DNA constructs are compatible with most E. coli competent cells.
 NEB recommends using NEB 5-alpha Competent E. coli (High Efficiency, NEB #C2987).
 If the assembled products are larger than 10 kb, NEB recommends using NEB 10-beta Competent E. coli (High Efficiency, NEB #C3019) or NEB 10-beta Electrocompetent E. coli (NEB #C3020).
-If the assembled genes contain repetitive sequences, NEB Stable Competent E. coli (NEB #C3040) should be used.